software-mansion/react-freeze/README.md

 > You have to be using React Native 0.64 or higher and react-navigation 5.x or 6.x.

-Thanks to the fact [react-navigation](https://reactnavigation.org/) relies on [react-native-screens](https://github.com/software-mansion/react-native-screens) we pubslihed an updated version of the screens library that takes advantage of the information about which screens should be active.
+Thanks to the fact [react-navigation](https://reactnavigation.org/) relies on [react-native-screens](https://github.com/software-mansion/react-native-screens) we published an updated version of the screens library that takes advantage of the information about which screens should be active.
 In order to try react-freeze in your React Native app that uses React Navigation you need to upgrade react-native-screens to version 3.9.0:

 ```bash